 - 1943 - Due to wartime travel restrictions, spring training camps begin opening in northern locations.
 Some of the locales include Bear Mountain, New York (Brooklyn Dodgers), French Lick Springs, Indiana (Cubs and White Sox), Asbury Park, New Jersey (Yankees), Medford, Massachusetts (Boston Red Sox) and Wallingford, Connecticut (Boston Braves).

-- 1953 - The Milwaukee Braves become the first franchise to move since 1903, when the Baltimore Orioles became the New York Highlanders.
+- 1953 - The Milwaukee Braves become the first major league franchise to move since 1903, when the Baltimore Orioles were replaced by the New York Highlanders.
 The Braves have been in Boston, MA for 77 years.
 In a related move, the minor league Milwaukee Brewers move to Toledo, Ohio, where they become the latest incarnation of the Toledo Mud Hens.

-- 1958 - In a move to change their image, the Los Angeles Dodgers announce that Emmett Kelly, their resident clown, will not perform this season.
+- 1958 - In a move to change their image following their move to the West Coast, the Los Angeles Dodgers announce that Emmett Kelly, their resident clown, will not perform this season.

 - 1970 - The Cleveland Indians and Seattle Pilots play an exhibition game with the experimental X-5 ball, which is reported to be five per cent livelier than a regulation ball.
 The Pilots beat the Indians, 19 - 14.
 One week later, Commissioner Bowie Kuhn orders the livelier ball to be discontinued.